 While it might seem like double billing, you are only charged the difference between the two plans upon upgrading.
 The sum of all payments aligns with the correct plan based on your final transaction count for the previous calendar year.

-- Prompted to upgrade at $99, she only pays the additional $40, having already paid $59 for the Base plan.
+- When prompted to upgrade to the Base+ plan which supports up to 250 transactions, she only pays the difference since she already paid for the Base plan.